Getting Help with Medical Debt in Washington State

 After you figure out what payment might be best for you, call the doctor or medical billing department.
 Explain your financial situation and offer a proposed payment plan.

 Medical billing departments know you might have trouble paying your bills.
-If they already sent your bill to a collection agency, the hospital or doctor might be willing to take your account out of collections.
-If they agree on a payment plan, get a copy in writing of the new plan.
+If they sent your bill to a collection agency, the hospital or doctor might agree to take your account out of collections.
+If they agree to a payment plan, get a copy in writing of the payment plan.
 Keep up with the lowered payments.

 If your bill has been turned over to collections, talk to a financial counselor before making more payments.

 If you are served with a lawsuit, you may have a defense if Charity Care, DSHS, or your insurance should have paid for some of your hospital or medical bills but did not.
-Our How Do I Answer a Lawsuit for Debt Collection publication has more information.
-Our interactive interview can help you create an answer to the lawsuit.
+Read How Do I Answer a Lawsuit for Debt Collection for more information.
+To complete the forms online, use our Self-Help Forms Answer a Lawsuit for Debt Collection - Washington Forms Online interview to help you create an answer to the lawsuit.
+Find this and more information about other legal issues at WashingtonLawHelp.org.

 CLEAR is Washington’s toll-free, centralized intake, advice and referral service for low-income people seeking free legal assistance with civil legal problems.